Compare ReAct for tightly coupled tool use with Plan-and-Execute for longer workflows with explicit planning and replanning.

 18print("next attempt reminder:", next_attempt_context(memory))1stored lessons: 1

-2next attempt reminder: Verify delivery distance before closing dispute.The failure signal comes from an evaluator or environment check, not from the agent deciding that its own unsupported story sounds convincing.
+2next attempt reminder: Verify current CI before retrying deploy.The failure signal comes from an evaluator or environment check, not from the agent deciding that its own unsupported story sounds convincing.

-ReAct is powerful, but it's local: it chooses the next action from the latest observation rather than from a committed global plan.
-For complex tasks such as "audit every delayed order from yesterday and draft recovery actions," a ReAct agent might get lost in one carrier exception and forget the overall recovery workflow.
+ReAct is useful, but it's local: it chooses the next action from the latest observation rather than from a committed global plan.
+For complex tasks such as "audit every failed workflow from yesterday and draft recovery actions," a ReAct agent might get lost in one flaky test and forget the overall release-readiness workflow.

-If ReAct is like a support rep resolving the next visible issue, Plan-and-Execute is like a warehouse incident runbook.
-First, the planner maps the recovery steps, then executors handle tracking checks, inventory checks, customer messaging, and refund decisions in order.
+If ReAct is like an on-call engineer resolving the next visible signal, Plan-and-Execute is like an incident runbook.
+First, the planner maps the recovery steps, then executors handle CI checks, log reads, owner lookups, patch drafting, and rollout decisions in order.

 Plan-and-Execute decouples planning from execution.
 It's a practical runtime pattern related to plan-first prompting techniques such as Plan-and-Solve,[8] but it doesn't imply one standard protocol.
 A plan may be a linear checklist or a dependency graph: